Lawrence Sheriff School: Academic performance

 In 2008, 2010 and 2011 the school came first in national performance tables based upon data from the Department for Education (schools were ranked by their total points score in examinations).
 In 2012 it came fourth in the country and in 2013 it came seventh out of 3,200 secondary schools.

-In 2013 75% of boys gained the English Baccalaurate.
+In 2013 75% of boys gained the English Baccalaureate.
 Comparing this to local selective schools in the area 87% of King Edward VI pupils, 73% of Bablake pupils, 66% of Rugby High School pupils and 64% of Rugby School pupils gained the certificate.

-In 2014 97% of boys gained the English Baccalaurate, placing the school third in the country according to the performance tables published in the Daily Telegraph on Thursday 29 January.
+In 2014 97% of boys gained the English Baccalaureate, placing the school third in the country according to the performance tables published in the Daily Telegraph on Thursday 29 January.
 The same table showed that the school's average points score placed it fifteenth in the country.

 In January 2009 the school achieved an average point score of 792, whilst in January 2011 it came top again, with an average point score of 757.4.

 Recent changes

 The school operates a vertical tutoring system, in which forms consist of students from each year group.
 This was implemented to allow older students to mentor and support younger students.
 It also provides tutors with increased opportunities to support individual students and to check their progress more closely.

 The school is partnering with Lutterworth High School in order to sponsor a primary school in the area.
-However, Peter Kent, the school's headmaster, stated that the new school will not become a feeder school for Lawrence Sheriff.
+However, Peter Kent, the school's previous headmaster, stated that the new school will not become a feeder school for Lawrence Sheriff.

+In September 2020, a new house, named Kent house after the longest-serving headteacher Peter Kent, was introduced.
+As of April 2024, Kent house has members in Year 7 to 10 and 12 to 13.

 A new science building was completed in 2021.
+Following this, the Art department has taken over rooms previously used for sciences.

 Historically, the positions of head boy and, once the sixth form became mixed, head girl were filled through a competitive election cycle including speeches and teacher and student voting.
 The head student position was abolished in 2021.